 Rice University will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as a part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the employee’s legal duty to furnish information.

 The workweek is comprised of seven consecutive 24-hour periods, beginning at 12 a.m. on Sunday to the following Saturday at 11:59 p.m.

-Any time worked must be paid regardless of the location the work was performed.
-Time worked that was not scheduled or authorized in advance by the supervisor must still be paid, but may result in corrective action.
+Any time worked must be paid regardless of the location where the work was performed.
+Time worked that was not scheduled or authorized in advance by the supervisor must still be paid but may result in corrective action.

 Overtime may be worked only with prior approval of the non-exempt employee’s supervisor.
-If overtime is not approved prior to being worked, the employee is required to notify the supervisor immediately.
+If the employee works overtime hours without prior approval, the employee must notify the supervisor immediately about the overtime hours worked.
 Overtime that has not been authorized or approved in advance by the supervisor may result in corrective action.